-Media studies provides students not only an interdisciplinary lens through which to understand the complex relationship between culture, media, and power in our society, but also a set of tools with which to enact change within it.
+Feminist media studies provides students not only an interdisciplinary lens through which to understand the complex relationship between culture, media, and power in our society, but also a set of tools with which to enact change within it.
 Thus, my teaching philosophy focuses on creating a classroom space in which students feel comfortable testing, adjusting, and improving both their writing and production skills as well as their theoretical understanding of the media.
 Specifically, I want my students to leave my courses with confidence in three key areas: 1) an understanding of cultural theory and 2) the skills with which to critically consume and create media 3) the resilience to overcome classroom challenges.

 Shifting Mental Models

 In his book What the Best College Teachers Do, Ken Bain argues that teachers need to foster “a natural critical learning environment” in which students are encouraged to rethink their assumptions and grapple with new mental models of reality.[i]
 My job is to invite students into cultural studies and critical theory in such a way that they aren’t overwhelmed, resistant, or confused.
-At the start of every semester, I take a few days to give a brief overview of media studies as a field before launching into the specific focus of the course.
+At the start of every semester, I take a few days to give a brief overview of media studies and/or feminist theory before launching into the specific focus of the course.
 This gives students a larger framework within which to understand our class, even if they have never taken a course in the department.

 Merging Theory and Practice